What does Jóia mean and why did you name your farm Jóia Food Farm?

 We hope to continue to grow in size but we love balance.
 A good animal stocking density balanced with available land space is simply a good practice.
 Too many animals in too small of an area for a long period of time can lead to many different problems.
 As we transition more acres to organic, we increase our animal numbers slightly.
 It is a delicate balance.
 We do this because we want to practice what nature practices.
 We want healthy soils that can produce nutrient dense food and that can be resilient to torrential downpours and month long droughts.
 After all, it is soil that all life comes.
 We want to feed the livestock that live in our soils by giving them the things they need to stay active and healthy so that they can produce nutrient dense food.

 We want to continue to be a diverse food farm, trying new things, create value-added products for our customers and build community.
 We believe that diversity leads to stability.
-We hope to one day create a collective of farmers on this farm that want to work and focus on an enterprise they are passionate such as dairying, grazing, vegetable production, orcharding, mushroom production and more, and work together to create a unique food farm system that cultivates food, hard work, passion, community, and collaboration.
+We hope to one day create a collective of farmers on this farm that want to work and focus on an enterprise they are passionate about such as dairying, grazing, vegetable production, orcharding, mushroom production and more, and work together to create a unique food farm system that cultivates food, hard work, passion, community, and collaboration.
+And maybe, just maybe, open a restaurant that features all that Jóia Food Farm has to offer.

 We continue to learn.
 There are always better ways of stewarding the land and growing food and so we continue to learn from farmer mentors, farmer peers, workshops, research, and literature.
 Farming is always changing, that is why it is so challenging but it is as every bit an enriching and enlivening way of life.